ddikman/cucumber-web-tests/readme.md

 # Web Tests
 This project is a super tiny start at using Capybara & Cucumber with Ruby to write easily maintainable tests.

+## Example project

+The existing tests are running towards the Sellacious EC demo administration interface.
+This is open and has a login screen but you should easily be able to change this to your own platform.

 ## Setup

 ```bash